arober11/dnamatch-tools/README.md

 ### DNA_file_mtDNA_diff.sh

-Compares the mtDNA SNPS between two autosmal files, be they from Ancestry, 23AndMe, FTDNA, ... , or a combined file Indicating if the SNPS present in BOTH files match or differ
+Compares the mtDNA SNPS between two autosmal files, be they from Ancestry, 23AndMe, FTDNA, ... , or a combined file.
+Indicating if the SNPS present in BOTH files match or differ
 ```
 Usage:   DNA_file_mtDNA_diff.sh <rawfile1[.txt|.csv]> <rawfile2[.txt|.csv]> [M|Missing]